-The Crime Must Have a Victim: The first hurdle of civil compromises
+The first hurdle of civil compromises

 This post seeks to answer two questions.
 Can Felony Hit and Run be compromised civilly?
 Can Encouraging Child Sexual Abuse in the 2nd Degree be compromised civilly?